Robert Cenedella: Early life

+A illustration of Moby Dick by Rockwell Kent, which inspired him to pursue art.

 Robert Cenedella was born in Milford, Massachusetts, on May 24, 1940.
 He grew up in Wilton, Connecticut, with his two older sisters, and later moved to New York in his early teens.
 At the age of 4, Cenedella looked at Moby Dick, illustrated by Rockwell Kent, which inspired him to pursue art.
 Naturally left-handed, Cenedella was forced at an early age to use his right-hand.
 Cenedella had difficulty learning to read, showed signs of dyslexia, and developed a stutter, possibly due to the forced use of his right hand.
 He stayed in Connecticut with his mother until he was 12, and Robert moved in with his father in New York City.
 He attended the High School of Music and Art in New York, but was expelled for writing a satirical letter about the atom bomb drill to the school's principal.
 In 1957, in response to the "I Like Elvis" button craze, Cenedella and Edmund Leites made the "I Like Ludwig" button.
 The button became a national seller, making it in an article of Observation Post and a comic of Peanuts where Charlie Brown sees Schroeder wearing the button.
 Cenedella continued to receive his formal education at The Art Students League of New York, where he studied under the German satirical painter George Grosz.
 In 1988, he took over the George Grosz Chair at The Art Students League and taught three courses from 1988 to 2016.
 From 2016 to 2020, he continued to teach courses on a limited basis.
 He has been on a sabbatical since the onset of the COVID-19 pandemic, and is painting full-time in his new studio in Maine.